buggyrace/buggy-race-about/docs/overview/who-is-it-for.md

 ## Your students are...

+**...familiar with the basics of Python.**
+But their experience may vary:

-...familiar with the basics of Python, amd maybe have never written a program more complex than a single-file script (or exercises in Jupyter notebooks).
+* Perhaps they have never written a program more complex than a single-file script (or exercises in Jupyter notebooks)

+Or...

-Or they _are_ more confident with Python but have never worked on a webserver before...
+* They _are_ more confident with Python but have never worked on a webserver before...

+Or even...

-Or, if they are more experienced — maybe they have used Flask before — they can be set to use the project to investigate more professional approaches, including use of Git (which is otherwise optional) and more sophisticated Python libraries.
+* If they are more experienced — maybe they have competently used Flask before — they can be set to use the project to investigate more professional approaches, including use of Git (which is otherwise optional) and more sophisticated Python libraries.

+{: .suggest}
-> See **[about the students](../teaching/students)** in the _Teaching_ section
-> and the [design philosophy](../about/design) behind the project.
+See **[about the students](../teaching/students)** in the _Teaching_ section and the [design philosophy](../about/design) behind the project.